DavidAnson/vscode-markdownlint/README.md

 }
 ```

-The globbing library used for matching file names is [minimatch](https://github.com/isaacs/minimatch) with the `dot` and `nocomment` options enabled.
+The globbing library used for matching `markdownlint.ignore` configuration values is [minimatch](https://github.com/isaacs/minimatch) with the `dot` and `nocomment` options enabled.
 Matching is case-sensitive and paths are resolved relative to the root of the workspace.
 The directory separator is `/`, even on Windows.

 ### markdownlint.run